-- a total of \$30.5 million principal amount of senior notes; - a total of \$90.5 million principal amount of loans under our credit facility; - a total of \$41.4 million of convertible secured notes; and - approximately \$5.2 million of other outstanding debt facilities and capital lease obligations.
+- a total of \$30.5 million principal amount of senior notes; - · a total of \$91.5 million principal amount of loans under our credit facility; - a total of \$30.0 million of a newly issued convertible secured note; and - approximately \$9.6 million of other outstanding debt facilities and capital lease obligations.

-Under the terms of the combination agreement, we are contractually obligated to use our reasonable best efforts to obtain the release of STT Communications from a bank guarantee associated with i-STT's unconsolidated Thailand joint venture, i-STT Nation Limited.
+Under the terms of the combination agreement, we are contractually obligated to use our reasonable best efforts to obtain the release of STT Communications from a bank guarantee associated with i-STT's unconsolidated Thailand joint venture.
 Such efforts may include i-STT assuming such guarantee if it is commercially reasonable to do so.
-This guarantee is for 60% of a Thai baht 260,000,000 bank loan (approximately \$6,188,000 as translated using effective exchange rates at June 30, 2003), of which Thai baht 58,300,000 is currently outstanding as of June 30, 2003 (approximately \$1,388,000 as translated using effective exchange rates at June 30, 2003).
-In July 2003, Equinix, STT Communications and their Thailand joint venture partner, Nation Digital Media, entered into an agreement to wind-down i-STT Nation Limited.
-Under the terms of the Thailand joint venture wind-down agreement, Nation Digital Media obtained tile to all assets of i-STT Nation Limited.
-ST Communications and Equinix agreed to fund the wind-down costs of i-STT Nation Limited.
-As of June 30, 2003, we expect that our share of all wind-down costs will be approximately \$650,000, which is included as a liability in the consolidated financial statements at June 30, 2003.
-As a result of the Thailand joint venture wind-down agreement, neither Equinix nor i-STT have assumed any portion of this bank guarantee nor do we expect to in the future.
+This guarantee is for 60% of a Thai baht 260,000,000 bank loan (approximately \$6,058,000 as translated using effective exchange rates at March 31, 2003), of which Thai baht 58,300,000 is currently outstanding as of March 31, 2003 (approximately \$1,358,000 as translated using effective exchange rates at March 31, 2003).
+Currently, neither the Company nor i-STT have assumed any portion of this guarantee.